redhat-openstack/website/source/uncategorized/configuring-neutron-with-ovs-and-gre-tunnels-using-quickstack.html.md

 *   Create external network and subnet (admin)
 *   For each tenant
     -   Create a network/subnet/router (admin)
-    -   Add Security Groups rules for the tenant (tenant):
+    -   Add Security Groups rules for the tenant (tenant)

 <!-- -->